ambuda-org/vidyut/README.md

 ### Through Rust

-Vidyut is implemented in [Rust][rust], which combines low-level performance with high-level ergonomics.
+Vidyut is implemented in [Rust][rust], which provides low-level control with high-level ergonomics.
 You can install Rust on your computer by following the instructions [here][install-rust].

 [rust]: https://www.rust-lang.org/